kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-032.md

 How many times have you been the object of drunken brawls, fistfights, and fist-fights in the street?

-And most gallingly of all, how many times have you been the object of a. . .
+And most gallingly of all, how many times have you been the object of a...

 ## Human Prompt